wellspringcp/wellspring/03-treasury-and-taxation/03-taxation.md

 Evasion shall not be criminalized or carry criminal penalties.
 Notwithstanding, should an indepagent present itself to court on either side of the advocacy without having its taxes paid: in any proceeding against it where it stands as a defendant, judgment shall proceed against it by default, and in any proceeding where it appears as a plaintiff, its plea shall not be recognized.

-- Nevertheless, the police shall continue to provide immediate protection of the physical person of that indepagent and its depagents.
+- Nevertheless, the police shall continue to provide immediate protection of the physical person and property of that indepagent and its depagents.
 - Indepagents that don't pay their taxes shall be free to leave and shall not suffer imprisonment or any other criminal penalty.

 ### Upper limit on taxation